: Multnomah Falls by NW Arts & Recreation

 The Fry Family Farm Store just outside Medford is part of the Rogue Valley Food Trail, an excellent way to support local food systems in the region.
 (Photo by Jak Wonderly / Travel Southern Oregon)

-One of the easiest ways to be a good steward in Oregon is to support local businesses, especially when it comes to food.
-Food waste is a huge problem in Oregon and elsewhere, as organic matter doesn’t decompose as quickly in a landfill as you might think, emitting methane, a potent greenhouse gas.
-Here’s a startling fact: The purchase of food in Oregon is the second-leading contributor (at 15%) to our state’s consumption-based greenhouse gas emissions, second only to our use of vehicles.
 Many statewide organizations are doing innovative work every day to systematically reduce food waste and even get much of that food to those who need it.
-For instance, since 2004 the nonprofit Farmers Ending Hunger has partnered with local family farmers, growers and ranchers across Oregon to help them donate a portion of the food they grow.
+For instance, the nonprofit Farmers Ending Hunger has partnered for decades with local family farmers, growers and ranchers across Oregon to help them donate a portion of the food they grow.
 The organization helps them harvest and process the crops into food that is easily stored and distributed to emergency food networks in the region — from wheat to pancake mix — bridging the urban and rural divide.

 Emissions-Free Electric Car Routes

-Going electric is easy on the West Coast with the West Coast Electric Highwayan extensive network of EV charging stations from British Columbia, Canada, to California.
+Going electric is easy on the West Coast with the West Coast Electric Highway — an extensive network of EV-charging stations from British Columbia, Canada, to California.
 The highway runs through Oregon, and you can find “fast” charging stations every 25 to 50 miles along Interstate 5 and other major roadways.
-PlugShare provides real-time information and rates each station with a “PlugScore” reflecting users’ experience.
+The choice to go electric is more popular than ever; in fact about 100,000 EVs have been registered in Oregon as of early 2025, according to the Oregon Department of Energy — about 5% of all new cars registered in the state in the last decade.
 Visitors can find several curated EV-friendly routes in the Oregon Electric Byways map and guide.

 A couple of cyclists ride past a snow capped mountain